SATURDAY-Sunday | 10 AM-4 PM

 As a part of this program, annual memberships for a family of five are also available for $20.

-Family memberships start at $50 for a family of two and are valid for one year.
-Membership benefits include unlimited visits, plus 10% off events, our farm shop, and Retreat Farm food trucks.
+Family memberships start at $60 for a family of two and are valid for one year.
+Membership benefits include:

 Meet our animals

 Carlos, our iconic Brahma Red Holstein weighs around 2,300 pounds!
 He can be found up in the Piggery and loves being fed handfuls of hay.

 We have a female donkey named Sassy.
 Donkeys are used all around the world for many jobs.
 Despite their small size, they can carry people on their back and pull carts or plows.
 They can even be used to guard flocks of sheep or goats.

 Rabbits are often kept as pets, but are also raised on farms for meat and fiber.
 You can visit with our rabbits, but remember, as a prey animal, rabbits are naturally timid and shy!

 Goats are some of the most friendly and curious farm animals.
 Our herd is continuing to grow and we’ll have more kids (baby goats) throughout the spring season.
 We milk our does and the entire herd helps manage invasive plants on the farm.
 Visit with the goats inside the barn or admire the rest of the herd working and eating around the farm.